 Concerts are held at Lurgrotte Caves so do check if there are any while you are in Graz – it would be amazing to attend one.

-The Lurgrotte can only be visited with a guide in a one hour tour between the beginning of April and the end of October.
-The run on the hour from 10 am with the last tour at 3 pm.
+The Lurgrotte can only be visited with a guide in a one-hour tour between the beginning of April and the end of October.
+They run on the hour from 10 am with the last tour at 3 pm.

 21. Open-Air Museum Stubing

-Museum Stubing has 97 historical rural buildings that are ready to be photographed!
+Museum Stubing has 97 historical rural buildings that are ready to be photographed.
 And to learn about how people lived, worked and celebrated in a time gone by.